Blog Menu

 In the early days of computer technology, global eCommerce was no more than a dream.
 In the early 1990s, there were limited online marketplaces, one notable example being CompuServe.

-Amazon and eBay were launched in 1995, and Alibaba in 1999.
+Amazon and eBay were launched in 1995 and Alibaba in 1999.
 Throughout the 2000s, online marketplaces continued to expand — by the 2010s, eCommerce was a thriving industry.

 Is eCommerce profitable?

+Moreover, the U.S. eCommerce industry is projected to experience a remarkable growth of 53% by 2027.
 These statistics highlight the immense profitability and potential for financial success in eCommerce.

 What is a good profit margin for eCommerce?

-As of early 2023, the average online retail business had a gross margin of 42.78% and a net margin of 0.64%.
-The gross profit margin for eCommerce is quite impressive compared to the average for all businesses.
-On the other hand, the net profit margin for eCommerce is much lower than other types of businesses.
+The gross profit margin for eCommerce is impressive compared to the average for all businesses.
+On the other hand, the net profit margin is much lower than that of other businesses.

 For context, gross profit margin represents the percentage of revenue a company retains after deducting the cost of goods sold (COGS).
 Net profit margin represents the percentage of revenue that remains after deducting all expenses, not just COGS.

-their COGS and capitalizing on low overhead costs.
+This disparity indicates that most online retailers reach eCommerce profitability by minimizing their COGS and capitalizing on low overhead costs.
 But when it comes to controlling expenses like marketing and operations, they need help to retain profits.

 The future of eCommerce profitability